-When looking for solutions for rough engine idle make yourself a checklist to narrow down the possibilities.
+When looking for solutions for a rough engine idle; make yourself a checklist to narrow down the possibilities.

-Late model fuel injected engines have electronic throttle bodies that no longer use an idle air control valve.
-Carbon buildup in the throttle body can decrease the airflow.
-The computer doesn’t know the carbon buildup is there..all it knows is that the engine isn’t running right based on it’s calculated opening.
-So, If you have an older vehicle, you may have a dirty idle air control valve.
-Also, Some idle air bypass or idle air control valves can be cleaned.
+Late model fuel injected engines have electronic throttle bodies; that no longer use an idle air control valve.
+Carbon buildup in the throttle body, can decrease the airflow.
+The computer doesn’t know, the carbon buildup is there.
+All it knows is that, the engine isn’t running right, based on it’s calculated opening.
+So, if you have an older vehicle, you may have a dirty idle air control valve.
+Consequently, some idle air bypass or idle air control valves can be cleaned.

-Sometimes dirty fuel injectors can be the root cause of a rough engine idle.
-Fuel injectors disperse fuel into your vehicle’s engine at a precise angle and quantity, to ensure optimal performance.
-That being said, dirty fuel injectors are also a major contributor to poor gas mileage.
-Using an injector cleaner gas additive, is a simple way to prevent this problem and keep your engine running smoothly and efficiently.
+Sometimes dirty fuel injectors, can be the root cause, of a rough engine idle.
+Fuel injectors disperse fuel into your vehicle’s engine; at a precise angle and quantity, to ensure optimal performance.
+That being said, dirty fuel injectors are also a major contributor, to poor gas mileage.
+Using an injector cleaner fuel additive, is a simple way; to prevent this problem and keep your engine, running smoothly and efficiently.

-In direct injection engines the fuel injector delivers gas right into the cylinder, so the valves never get fuel spray.
-After shutdown, crankcase vapors rise to the top of the engine and settle on the intake valves where they condense and harden.
-The result is carbon buildup that can cause a rough engine idle.
-Fuel injector cleaner will NOT remove this build up because the cleaner never sees the backside of the valves.
-You must inject a cleaner through the intake using a procedure known as air induction cleaning.
+In direct injection engines, the fuel injector delivers fuel right into the cylinder; so the valves never get fuel spray.
+After shutdown, crankcase vapors rise to the top of the engine and settle on the intake valves; where they condense and harden.
+The result is, carbon buildup that can cause, a rough engine idle.
+Fuel injector cleaner will NOT remove this build up; because the cleaner never sees the backside of the valves.
+You must inject a cleaner through the intake using a procedure known as, air induction cleaning.

 Spark Plugs And Wires

-If the fuel pump is failing and not delivering the proper amount of pressure or volume, it simply won’t deliver the amount of fuel the computer expects to see.
-You must attach a fuel pressure gauge to actually measure fuel pressure.
-So, If your pump doesn’t deliver the right pressure or volume, replace it.
+If the fuel pump is failing and not delivering the proper amount of pressure or volume; it simply won’t deliver the amount of fuel the computer expects to see.
+You must attach a fuel pressure gauge, to actually measure fuel pressure.
+Consequently, if your pump doesn’t deliver the right pressure or volume, replace it.

-The computer needs to know the engine and air temperature to calculate the right air/fuel mixture.
-So, If it’s getting the wrong readings, it will deliver the wrong amount of fuel for a given amount of air.
-Engine coolant and air temperature sensors usually don’t fail completely.
+The computer needs to know the engine and air temperature, to calculate the right air/fuel mixture.
+So, if it’s getting the wrong readings; it will deliver the wrong amount of fuel, for a given amount of air.
+Engine coolant and air temperature sensors, usually don’t fail completely.
 Instead, they give false readings.
-If your engine is hard to start on cold mornings, requiring you to depress the gas pedal, that’s a symptom of a failing engine coolant temperature sensor.
+So, if your engine is hard to start on cold mornings; requiring you to depress the gas pedal, that’s a symptom of; a failing engine coolant temperature (ECT) sensor.

-The oxygen sensor can be adversely affected by the high temperature environment it works in.
-As a result, It can become covered with carbon deposits or simply wear out.
+The oxygen (O2) sensor can be adversely affected by, the high temperature environment it works in.
+As a result, it can become, covered with carbon deposits or simply wear out.
 When this happens, it sends incorrect information to the engine computer.
 The engine can run too rich or too lean.
-A too-rich mixture will result in poor fuel economy.
-A too-lean mixture will cause a rough engine idle.
+A too-rich mixture will result in, poor fuel economy.
+A too-lean mixture, will cause a rough engine idle.

 Leaking Head Gaskets